Use case

 Common questions

-Does LoadStrike publicly document coordinator and agent execution?
+Does LoadStrike document coordinator and agent execution?

 Yes.
-The public docs include cluster overview and coordinator-and-agent pages that explain how the distributed execution model is framed on the site today.
+The docs include cluster overview and coordinator-and-agent pages that explain how the distributed execution model is framed on the site today.

 Is NATS part of the documented distributed story?